dianavile/React-MyBooks/React-MyBooks/README.md

-# MyReads Project
+# React-MyBooks Project
-This code is created with the starter template for MyReads project for Udacity's Front End Nanodegree course.
+This code is created with the starter template for MyReads (project 7) for Google Front-End Web Developer Nanodegree Scholarship at Udacity.

 # MyReads Goals
 * Add interactivity to the static app in CSS and HTML markup